About

 • Population health, life course, and biosocial processes

-The Population Dynamics and Health Program (PDHP) provides resources and services that support innovative approaches to data collection and analysis and the development of early-career population scientists, as well as research on significant and emergent issues in population dynamics and health.
+The Population Dynamics and Health Program (PDHP), part of the Population Studies Center at the Institute for Social Research, provides resources, small grants, and services to support innovative approaches to data collection and analysis; the development of early-career population scientists, and research on significant and emergent issues in population dynamics and health.
+PDHP faculty affiliates include population scientists from a diverse range of academic disciplines and departments.

 Sarah Burgard